LADY IN THE PEW

 “PPP?”
 Keith said, and when her eyebrows lifted, he added, “Loans meant for small businesses, not megachurch laser light shows.”

 She grinned at that.
 “Yeah.
-My dad said the pastor bought a new boat around the same time they upgraded the sound system.”
+They say the pastor bought a new boat around the same time they upgraded the sound system.”

 Keith smirked.
 “Bet it has a really good stereo.”